 Most people are encouraged to complete a detox before they can move on to overcoming the psychological aspect of their addiction.

-However, for people with cannabis and cocaine addictions, this isn’t always the case.
+However, for people with cannabis and cocaine addictions, this will not be necessary.

-This is because these substances aren’t physically addictive.
+This is because these substances don’t cause physical dependence.

 For clients with psychological addictions, intense therapy will be recommended.

 You are likely to experience drug and alcohol withdrawal symptoms during your detox, which often include: